lukejagodzinski/meteor-astronomy-docs/docs/direct_collection_access.md

 *NOTICE: Not all options from collection methods are available in Astronomy equivalents.*

-But why creating a new set of methods that are equivalents of the collection methods.
-These methods have some extra features.
-Like for example, possibility to hook into the process of the method execution.
-The good example can be `find()` and `findOne()` methods.
-The `softremove` behavior hooks into the find operation by defining the `beforeFind` event handler.
-It modifies a selector so that it only returns non-softremoved documents.
+But why create a new set of methods that are equivalents of the Collection methods.
+Astronomy's methods have some extra features.
+For example, they provide a hook into the process during the method execution.
+A good example use case is the `softremove` behavior.
+The behavior hooks into the `find()` and `findOne()` operations by defining a `beforeFind` event handler which modifies the selector so that it only returns non-softremoved documents.

 ```js
 Users.find().count(); // 5